 Native Plant Nurseries, Restoration and Landscaping Services ↓

-Photos courtesy Peter M. Dziuk taken at Whitewater State Park, Winona County.
+Photos by Peter M. Dziuk taken at Whitewater State Park, Winona County.

 Have you seen this plant in Minnesota, or have any other comments about it?